Skin Resurfacing Scottsdale

 No matter what specific procedure you are seeking, it is important that you choose the correct qualified facility.
 Our licensed skin care specialists here in Scottsdale are supervised by double board-certified facial plastic surgeon Dr. David A. Hecht, who may perform the treatment himself depending on the procedure required.

-Our team will assess your skin condition, your desired results, and work with you to determine the best treatment options for your needs while evaluating potential risks of each treatment recommended.
+Our team will assess your skin condition, and your desired results, and work with you to determine the best treatment options for your needs while evaluating the potential risks of each treatment recommended.

 While skin resurfacing can be very anti-aging, it cannot reverse sagging skin.
 That will require a facelift surgery in most cases, and/or regular dermal filler treatments.
 While these treatments may erase signs of sun damage, the use of sunscreen is still vitally important, especially immediately after the treatment as your skin is more sensitive.